kennygtanaka/NLP-Earphone-Reviews/README.md

 ![alt text](/images/image_8.PNG?raw=true)

 The final model had an accuracy of 0.55.
-Star ratings of earphones can be predicted correctly from text sentiment about 55% of time.
+Star ratings of earphones can be predicted correctly from text sentiment about 55% of the time.
 Considering that there are five different star ratings this accuracy is not the worst.

 # Moving Forward